The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Introduction

 \section{Introduction}

 In \cite{Jo14} and \cite{Jo16} Vaughan Jones developed a new method to construct unitary representations of Thompson groups.
-There are two families of representations, one coming from planar algebras or tensor categories \cite{jo2, AJ, BJ2} and another coming from Pythagorean C$^*$-algebras \cite{BJ, BP, AP, BrWi}.
-Such a representation contains a canonical vector called the vacuum vector $\Omega$ and the corresponding coefficients $\langle \pi(g)\Omega,\Omega\rangle$ often admit a nice interpretation in terms of knot and graph invariants, see \cite{Jo14, Ren, ACJ, ABC, AiCo1, AiCo2} and also \cite{AB1, AB2, A2, GP}.
+There are two families of representations, one coming from planar algebras or tensor categories \cite{jo2, AJ} and another coming from Pythagorean C$^*$-algebras \cite{BJ, BP, AP, BrWi}.
+There is also the representation in \cite{BJ2}, defined through an isometry $R$ from a Hilbert space $H$ to $H\otimes H$.
+Such representations contain a vector called the vacuum vector $\Omega$ (that for the first family is canonical) and the corresponding coefficients $\langle \pi(g)\Omega,\Omega\rangle$ often admit a nice interpretation in terms of knot and graph invariants, see \cite{Jo14, Ren, ACJ, ABC, AiCo1, AiCo2} and also \cite{AB1, AB2, A2, GP}.
 In this paper we only consider the Thompson group $F$ and we think of its elements as equivalences classes of tree diagrams, \cite{CFP}.

 Several interesting subgroups of $F$ arise as stabilisers of vacuum vectors in Jones' representations.
 For instance, the oriented subgroup $\vec{F}$ studied in \cite{GS, GS2, Ren}, the $3$-colorable subgroup $\CF$ \cite{Ren, TV2} and the parabolic subgroups, i.e., stabilisers of points in $(0, 1)$, studied in \cite{Sav, Sav2, GS3, BJ, DF}.
 This paper focuses on another subgroup $\CE$ that arises in the same way, see \cite{Jo19}, that we call the planar $3$-colorable subgroup.